Transthoracic echocardiogram: Spectral doppler

 Spectral doppler is presented similarly to M-mode in which the doppler information is plotted as a spectrogram.
 This can be both "continuous" and "pulse" wave where the former shows the spectrum along a specific line and the latter shows within a small window along that line.
 Continuous wave is better at showing maximal velocities and pulse wave is better for showing flow through a small volume.

 Spectral doppler is often used for quantification of flow.
 For example, the aortic valve area can be estimated using the continuity equation by measuring the velocity time integral (VTI) of the aortic valve & LV outflow tract; the VTI is calculated by tracing the flow on the spectral doppler curve.
 Spectral doppler is also useful for calculating the maximum flow and mean flow through a valve (used to grade valve stenosis).

 Tissue doppler

 Tissue doppler can be used to determine motion of myocardial tissue.
 This can be used to measure motion of the septal and lateral mitral annulus to suggest diastolic heart failure.

 Axes

 The images obtained with echocardiography are in reference to the heart itself.
 Two key axes of the heart are the long axis and short axis.
-The long axis is an imaginary line from the apex of the heart through the center of the tricuspid/mitral valve (depending on ventricle of reference).
+The long axis is an imaginary line from the apex of the heart through the center of the tricuspid valve or mitral valve (depending on the ventricle of reference).
 The short axis is perpendicular to the long axis and shows the heart in cross section.
 Axes are also defined for each valve with long-axis defined as that of blood flow, and short-axis is the plane perpendicular to the flow.